 The SOS Eagle Parade designs for 2017 are in full swing.
 Auction in December!

 Once again Veteran's Count trusted me to paint another eagle, this time with my own design.
 Using a bit of artistic license, I finished the bird in less than a week.
-Hopefully it will do its job $$$ when the auction happens in December!
+Hopefully it will do its job $$$ when the auction happens December 7th.

 The deadline had been extended several times but unfortunately none of my designs were selected.
 I sighed and then thought about all that work I went through for nothing.
 I felt a little dejected but then out of the blue, I received an email from Veterans Count asking if I would be interested in a commission and more specifically if I would like to paint a celebrity eagle.
 It was a total surprise and I did think about it for a minute or two before deciding to take them up on the offer.
 The eagle was to be a Boston Celtics theme.
 They didn’t need to see a design so of course I panicked.
 What do I put on this eagle?
 I only know what the average sports person knows; the icons, the players, staff, highlights and some other images about this legendary team.
 The clock was ticking.
 My brain started to work overtime.
 Read more here, (The SOS Eagle – Days 1 & 2)